- Tax Reform

 - Social Security Administration will not issue Social Security cards.

-- The Employee Services toll-free hotline will be unavailable.
+- The Employee Services toll-free hotline will not be available.

 - Medicare open enrollment should not be impacted.